Advertisement

 The passage to the Marquesas and beyond excites us so much, in part, because it’s not just one extended passage, but the promise of several extended voyages as well.
 And shaking out the cobwebs during the planning process reminds us of a core characteristic of cruising that’s one of the reasons we love it so much: The opportunities to continue learning, and to improve our basis for understanding the dynamics of the world around us, are ever greater and more rewarding.

 Behan Gifford and her husband, Jamie, are frequent CW contributors.
-They and their family are currently in Puerto Peñasco, Mexico, where they are neck-deep in projects as they refit their Stevens 47, Totem.
+They and their family are currently in Puerto Peñasco, Mexico, having recently completed a 40-year refit of their Stevens 47, Totem.

 Plot a Voyage